shazow/relay.js/README.md

 Relay.js allows you to establish a one-to-many channel of communication from the comfort of your browser.

+Want to skip to the juice and try it?
+[Go here to make a whiteboard app channel](http://relayjs.com/apps/whiteboard-no_debug.html).

 ## How it works

 1. You open some HTML with the relay.js library and open a websocket to a relay hub.
 You can host your own hub, or use a public one: